rpallai/flatpak-pt/README.md

 $ sudo dnf install flatpak-builder
 $ flatpak install flathub org.freedesktop.Sdk/x86_64/18.08
 ```
+DNF is for Fedora, you might want to use 'apt-get' here.

-If the "flathub" repository is not installed yet, see [this guide](https://flatpak.org/setup/)
+If the "flathub" repository is not installed yet, see [this guide](https://flatpak.org/setup/).

 ## Download Packet Tracer
 Supported releases: